-It is possible that the synchronization problem is due to the lack of space on your computer.
+The synchronization problem may be due to the lack of space on your computer.
 Remember that synchronization will create an identical copy of any file stored on the OneDrive cloud to your computer.
 This may saturate the available space on your computer without you noticing.

 You can type "Storage" in the Windows menu to check the available space on your computer.